rtfeldman/seamless-immutable/README.md

 Immutable.merge(obj, [
   {status: "funky", errors: 1}, {status: "groovy", errors: 2}, {status: "sweet"}]);
 // returns Immutable({status: "sweet", errors: 2})
-// because passing an Array (or just multiple arguments) is shorthand for
+// because passing an Array is shorthand for
 // invoking a separate merge for each object in turn.
 ```
 Returns an Immutable Object containing the properties and values of both